 Overall, Eagle Creek Doubleback 22 convertible travel backpack does a fantastic job on a convertible pack, taking care to ensure the bag functions efficiently versus wasting space and resources.
 You can tell they’ve thought about various travel uses and travel types in great length and didn’t skimp on quality to make this a solid, multipurpose bag you can feel confident traveling with!

-As a mid-life female solo traveler, I never enjoyed carrying heavy loads on long distances nor do I like looking like a budget backpacker stuck in my twenties.
+As a female solo traveler, I never enjoyed carrying heavy loads on long distances nor do I like looking like a budget backpacker stuck in my twenties.
 I appreciate that the Doubleback 22 is rugged enough to take a beating and yet still emerge looking semi-classy and jet setting.
 I like that it’s lightweight, fluid and offers multiple transporting options.
 Above all, it ensures I can confidently fit into small spaces, crowded buses and having the rolling option is a godsend!

 So far it’s been perfect for my longer term travels.
 I’d recommend it for anyone as the best backpack for travel!
 What do you think?

 Main bag: 14 x 22 x 9 in , 39 L capacity

 Daypack: 11 x 18.5 x 6 in, 17 L capacity